ozanMSFT/pytorch-wiki/Debugging-Windows-with-Remote-Desktop-or-CDB-(CLI-windbg)-on-CircleCI.md

 5. Test connection locally

-    Open `mstsc` or any clients that supports RDP connection, login with `circleci` and the password you set.
+    Open `mstsc` or any clients that supports RDP connection.
+Since we've setup port forwarding, connect to `localhost:[local port]` (if you were copy-pasting the instructions above, that is `localhost:8000`.
+Login with `circleci` and the password you set.
 And you should be all set.

 What can you do with RDP?